 Executive Summary

-The Florida Department of Environmental Protection performed a study designed to evaluate sampling techniques and technologies, analytical methods, and toxicological assays for potential use in the study of emerging contaminants in Florida’s freshwaters.
+The Florida Department of Environmental Protection performed a study to evaluate sampling techniques and technologies, analytical methods, and toxicological assays to study emerging contaminants in Florida’s freshwaters.
 The study utilized varying types of sample collection devices and analytical methods using a small-scale study design.
-Four site locations were chosen from prior sampling conducted by the Division of Environmental Assessment & Restoration (DEAR) for wastewater tracers, including sucralose, at 78 surface water trend monitoring sites collect monthly during 2012 and 2015.
-Four of these sites were selected for this study based on the sucralose results.
-The sites represent four rivers, the Apalachicola, the Withlacoochee, the Ochlockonee, and the Alafia Rivers.
+Seventy-five surface water trend monitoring sites were sampled monthly during 2012 and 2015 by the Division of Environmental Assessment & Restoration (DEAR) for wastewater tracers, including sucralose...
+Four of these river sites were selected for this study based on the sucralose results.
+The sites were on the Apalachicola, the Withlacoochee, the Ochlockonee, and the Alafia Rivers.

-Polar Organic Compound Integrative Samplers (POCIS) and Semi-Permeable Membrane Devices (SPMD) were deployed in each river site for 30-35 days in March – April 2017.
-One-time whole water grab samples were taken when these devices were retrieved.
-SGS AXYS Laboratories and Florida Department of Environmental Protection (FDEP) Laboratory conducted the chemistry analyses.
+Polar Organic Compound Integrative Samplers (POCIS) and Semi-Permeable Membrane Devices (SPMD) were deployed at each river site in March 2017.
+One-time whole water grab samples were taken when these devices were retrieved 30-35 days later.
+SGS AXYS Laboratories and Florida Department of Environmental Protection (FDEP) Laboratory conducted chemical analyses.
 The analyses focused on 6 categories of emerging contaminants: pesticides, pharmaceuticals and personal care products, perfluorinated compounds, polybrominated diphenyl ethers, alkylphenols, and hormones.
 The group of laboratory analyses performed was determined based on the type of sampling device.
 The biological evaluation was conducted by the University of Florida (UF) and the United States Geological Survey (USGS).
-POCIS and , SPMD extracts, and whole water samples from each site were screened using in Vitro receptor assays.
+POCIS and SPMD extracts and whole water samples from each site were screened using in Vitro receptor assays.

 Outcomes

 Sampling and chemical analyses for emerging contaminants (EC) are sensitive processes.
-This is in part due to the extremely low laboratory detection limits, commonly less than 10 nanograms per liter, necessary to determine the presence of these compounds.
+This is in part due to the significantly low laboratory detection limits, commonly less than 10 nanograms per liter, used to determine the presence of these compounds.
 Because of this, chemical analyses are accompanied by lengthy quality control (QC) reports that must be carefully reviewed for determination of data usability.

 For the passive sampling devices, time-weighted averages of analyte concentration are sufficient for determining biological exposure rates.
 To determine time-weighted average concentrations for passive sampling devices the sampling rates (uptake rate of compound onto passive sampling material adjusted for flow dynamics) of individual compounds should be determined.
 Furthermore, performance reference compounds should be deployed with the passive samplers so that site specific uptake distributions can be determined for individual compounds.

-For test protocols that measure the estrogenicity and androgenicity, the high level of color in Florida waters caused interference in detections.
-Utilization of site-specific performance reference compounds in the passive sampling devices and further refinement of the laboratory methods used for the determination of estrogenicity and androgenicity are recommended for future studies of estrogenicity and androgenicity.

-Future studies of ECs in Florida’s waterbodies should focus on waterbodies directly impacted by known sources of ECs (e.g. river segments continually impacted by wastewater overflows).
+For test protocols that measure estrogenicity and androgenicity, the high level of color in Florida waters caused interference in detections.
+An increased understanding of site-specific sampling rates for estrogenic and androgenic compounds and further refinement of the laboratory methods used for the determination of estrogenicity and androgenicity are recommended for future studies.Future studies of ECs in Florida’s waterbodies should focus on waterbodies directly impacted by known sources of ECs (e.g. river segments continually impacted by wastewater overflows).
 This would reduce the data burden by focusing on known contaminant sources.

 1.0 Introduction